pdxphilippmac/BoilerplateWebpackConfig/README.md

 # BoilerplateWebpackConfig
-Base project setup with webpack for future project, boilerplate project.
+Base project setup with webpack for future projects, boilerplate for project.